 Fees are to be based on total family income (TFI) and shall apply to all children who attend on a regular basis.
-Total family income must be verified annually and weekly fees adjusted if applicable.
+Total family income must be verified annually, and weekly fees adjusted if applicable.
 TFI includes all earned income (before taxes) including wages, salaries, tips, long-term disability benefits, voluntary salary deferrals, retirement or other pension income including Supplemental Security Income (SSI) paid to the spouse and Veteran's Affairs (VA) benefits paid to the surviving spouse, Basic Allowance for Housing Reserve Component/Transit (BAH/RC/T), and in-kind quarters and subsistence received by a Military Service member, DoD civilian employee, or spouse, and anything else or value, even if not taxable, that was received for providing services.

-For blended families, the income of the household in which the child spends most of his or her time will be used for TFI.
-For households in which non-related adults or unmarried couples are living in the same residence, include the income of all adults who financially contribute to the welfare of the child.
-In household where the parents are married or in a legal partnership and one parent is geographically separated from the other include the income of both parents.
+In the case of unmarried parents, legally separated parents with joint custody, parents living separately with a legal custody agreement, or divorced parents with joint custody, children are eligible for child care only when they reside with the active duty Service member or eligible civilian sponsor at least 25 percent of the time in a month that the child receives child care through a DAF CYP Program.
+For blended families, the income of the household which establishes eligibility will be used for the TFI.
+For household in which non-related adults or unmarried couples are living in the same residence, include the income of all adults who financially contribute to the welfare of the child.
+In household where the parents are married or in a legal partnership and one parent is geologically separated from the other include the income of both parents.
+During deployments or remote assignments, temporary custody to relatives or friends, TFI will only be based on the sponsor's TFI.